-• Employment - We know that most people want to work and can do so with the right support.
+Employment - We know that most people want to work and can do so with the right support.
 Our strategic shift kia takatū tātou is about long-term social and economic outcomes - when we help a client into a job that's right for them and their employer, it increases the likelihood that that job will be sustained over time.
-We will use the funding invested by the Government in Budget 2019 to energise what we do for employment across all our work.
+We will use the funding invested by the Government in Budget 2019 to to hire.

-30 Flexiwage is a subsidy that can be to an employer for things such as training and mentoring for a person on a benefit that they would like to hire.
+30 Flexiwage is a subsidy that can be to an employer for things such as training and mentoring for a person on a benefit that they would like